 Peter Robinson’s return as Northern Ireland First Minister is reported by The Guardian.
 The Democratic Unionist Party leader stepped down on January 11th to clear his name following allegations of financial misconduct in the wake of revelations about his wife’s private life.
 His return comes amid another row over policing, with the Hillsborough Castle talks between the DUP and Sinn Fein showing no signs of a successful resolution – after nearly two weeks of discussion.
 The Prime Minister yesterday stepped up the pressure on the unionists, warning them that the government would call a “snap assembly election” if the two sides fail to reach a deal.

 And, one year into his presidency, The Financial Times profiles Barack Obama’s team of closest advisers, dubbed the “fearsome foursome”.
-They are: senior adviser David Axelrod, Obama’s longest-standing mentor, from his days in Chicago politics, he is the chief defender of the Obama brand; communications chief Robert Gibbs, who delivers the White House daily briefings, described as the “least likely member of the circle”, a former Democrat press officer who worked on John Kerry’s 2004 camapaign, seen as a “keeper of the flame”; Rahm Emanuel, chief of staff, the least honey-tongued politician in Washington, and one of the most effective, he may well achieve his aim of becoming the first Jewish speaker of the House of Representatives; and senior adviser Valerie Jarrett, an old friend of the Obamas – briefly considered as a candidate to fill Obama’s Senate seat, she was part of the circle he consulted before running for president.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+They are: senior adviser David Axelrod, Obama’s longest-standing mentor, from his days in Chicago politics, he is the chief defender of the Obama brand; communications chief Robert Gibbs, who delivers the White House daily briefings, described as the “least likely member of the circle”, a former Democrat press officer who worked on John Kerry’s 2004 camapaign, seen as a “keeper of the flame”; Rahm Emanuel, chief of staff, the least honey-tongued politician in Washington, and one of the most effective, he may well achieve his aim of becoming the first Jewish speaker of the House of Representatives; and senior adviser Valerie Jarrett, an old friend of the Obamas – briefly considered as a candidate to fill Obama’s Senate seat, she was part of the circle he consulted before running for president.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.